stochastic-geometry/DPPL/README.md

 Run "TrainDPP.m" to generate the results.
 Under the folder "GenerateTrainingSet", use generateTrainingSet.m to generate new training sets.

+Please cite the following paper if the code is reused.
+--bibentry to be updated..

 **Acknowledgements.**
 This repository reuses codes from the following sources.